zikula/zikula-docs/recipes/Filtering list view elements created by CurrentUser.md

 Providing a list view that only shows elements created by the current user.

-Basic logic: If tpl is set to `CurrentUser` add a condition to the query.

-The URL parameter `?own=1` is not an option as the user could manipulate the URL
+The URL parameter `?own=1` is not an option in this case because the user could manipulate the URL.

 ### Solution: